Those Magnificent Men in Their Flying Machines: Plot

-As Yamamoto is officially greeted, Patricia convinces Newton to take her flying and they race back to the airfield, followed by Mays and her father, who are intent on stopping them.
-Not long after taking off, one of the struts on Newton's plane breaks, and Patricia has to fly the plane while Newton repairs it with his belt.
-When Newton lands, Lord Rawnsley throws him out of the race.
-Patricia apologizes to Newton, and Rawnsley gives in after she threatens to start an international incident.
-Meanwhile, Holstein, insulted by the French team's mockery, challenges Dubois to a duel.
-Dubois agrees, and opts for gas balloons and blunderbusses as his weapons of choice.
+As the teams test their aircraft in the days before the race, Newton and Patricia meet and become romantically interested in each other.
+Mays becomes jealous, sparking a fierce rivalry between Newton and Mays for Patricia's hand.
+At a celebration in Dover, Patricia convinces Newton to take her flying, and they race back to the airfield, followed by Mays and her father, who are intent on stopping them.
+Not long after taking off, one of the struts on the plane breaks, and Patricia has to fly while Newton repairs it with his belt.
+When Newton lands, Rawnsley throws him out of the race.
+Patricia apologises to Newton, and Rawnsley gives in after she threatens to start an international incident.
+Meanwhile, insulted by the French team's mockery, Holstein challenges Dubois to a duel.
+Dubois agrees and opts for gas balloons and blunderbusses.
 Both balloons and their pilots end up in the filthy waters of the adjacent sewage farm.

-At the party the night before the race, Sir Percy sabotages Yamamoto and Newton's planes, and Rumpelstoss, the German pilot, is incapacitated by a laxative meant for Yamamoto.
-As the competitors take off the next day, with Holstein standing in for Rumpelstoss, Yamamoto's aircraft crashes and he remains pinned in the wreck as a fireman is hesitant to give him a knife to cut himself free due to fears that he will commit seppuku.
-Fuel blockages and other technical mishaps additionally hamper the fliers, until most of them safely arrive at Dover, their checkpoint before the final flight across the English Channel.
+At the party the night before the race, Sir Percy sabotages Yamamoto's and Newton's planes, and Rumpelstrosse, the German pilot, is incapacitated by a laxative meant for Yamamoto.
+After the competitors take off the next day, with Holstein standing in for Rumpelstrosse, Sir Percy's sabotage and technical mishaps hamper the fliers until most of them safely arrive at Dover, their checkpoint before the final flight across the English Channel.

-That night, Sir Percy cheats by having his aircraft taken across by boat, but is delayed by excited locals when he arrives.
-The other contestants fly across the Channel in the morning, but Holstein, unfortunately, looses his manual and falls into the sea.
+Sir Percy cheats by having his aircraft taken across by boat at night, but is delayed by excited locals when he arrives.
+The other contestants fly across the Channel in the morning, but most of them, including Holstein, fall into the sea.
 Sir Percy gets his comeuppance when he becomes disoriented by the smoke from a locomotive between Calais and Paris, causing him to jam his landing gear between two of the train cars.
 As he runs along the top trying to get the driver's attention, the train passes through a tunnel, wrecking his aircraft.

 Coming into Paris, Ponticelli's plane catches fire, and Newton detours to rescue him as Mays is landing, winning for Britain.
-Mays recognises Newton's heroism and shares the glory and the prize with him, while Ponticelli agrees to give up flying for his family.
+Mays recognises Newton's heroism and shares the glory and the prize with him.
 The only other successful aviator is Dubois, completing his race for France.
-Patricia finally chooses Newton, breaking the love triangle.
-Their kiss is interrupted by a strange noise: they and the others at the field look up to see a flyover by six English Electric Lightning jet fighters, as the time period leaps forward to the "present" (1965).
+Patricia finally chooses Newton, but their kiss is interrupted by a strange noise; everyone looks up to see a flyover by six English Electric Lightning jet fighters, as the period leaps forward to the "present" (1965).

 Outlined are the still-persisting hazards of modern flying despite today's advanced technology, as a night-time civilian flight across the English Channel is cancelled owing to heavy fog.
-One of the delayed passengers (Skelton) gets the idea of learning to fly under his own power, perpetuating man's pioneering spirit.
+One of the delayed passengers gets the idea of learning to fly under his power, perpetuating man's pioneering spirit.